ak98/DCP.CoMonad/readme.md

 Inspired by __Scott Wlaschin__ and railway oriented program design principles.

+Also includes Discriminated Union (Sum Type) to assist with Domain design.

 Uses latest features of C# to adopt new paradigms based on functional monadic design.
 Retains minimalist design.
 Easy learning and migration curve.

 Differs from other functional libraries in succinctness without loss of power.